Strontium Support II

 How To Take Your Strontium

 The best protocol – and the one used in the most recent clinical trials – is to take your Strontium either three hours after your last meal of the day, or one hour before breakfast in the morning, or both.
 While before bed might be easiest, studies do suggest that one last dose of calcium just before bedtime can help prevent excessive resorption of bone overnight.
-It may therefore be best to take all of your Strontium 1-2 hours before breakfast, leaving you free to take a calcium supplement just before you go to bed.
+It may therefore be best to take all of your Strontium one to two hours before breakfast, leaving you free to take a calcium supplement just before you go to bed.

 Another option may be to take it at night if you get up to use the washroom.
 While it is not recommended to do so if you’re not awake already since a good sleep is also essential for bone health and healing, this might be a viable option for those who are already up during the night.